zhihuij/ganger/README.md

-Ganger - A simple automate tool.
+Ganger - A simple automate tool
 ===============

 Ganger is a simple automate tool.
 It can automate deploy packages, launch